Thai-Chinese International School: Curriculum Overview

 Thai-Chinese International School operates under USA’s Common Core curriculum at all grade levels, and Advanced Placement courses for high school.
 The Common Core, curriculum used by most states in America, is a set of specific academic standards.
 These learning goals outline what a student should know and be able to do at the end of each grade.

 Students

-The students are drawn from many different nationalities.
-Many of the students in Thai-Chinese International School are Taiwanese or Thai, but there are also American, Canadian, British, Latin American, Japanese, Korean, and Filipino students.
+The students are drawn from many nationalities.
+Many of the students in the Thai-Chinese International School are Taiwanese or Thai, but there are also American, Canadian, British, Latin American, Japanese, Korean, and Filipino students.

 University entry

-Thai-Chinese International School students choose to go to university in many different countries, including the United States, the United Kingdom, Australia, Canada, Taiwan, Japan, South Korea, and Thailand.
-For past ten years, all graduate from the Thai-Chinese International School were accepted to their chosen university or college.
-In 2018, Thai-Chinese International School students received over USD 1,000,000 in scholarships.
+Thai-Chinese International School students choose to go to university in many countries, including the United States, the United Kingdom, Australia, Canada, Taiwan, Japan, South Korea, and Thailand.

 Athletics

 The school has several sports and athletic activities including football, basketball, volleyball, golf, swimming, softball, and weight training.
 TCIS is a member of, and competes in, the Bangkok International Schools Athletic Conference (BISAC).